 2013 Composite Rankings for Marketing and Advertising Schools

-How to Select an Advertising and Marketing School
+How to Choose an Advertising and Marketing School

 Another very important factor you’ll want to consider when selecting a school is whether or not the school has a good internship placement rate.
-You’ll want to look at the quality or internships students are able to obtain as well.
-A good internship can make all the difference in the world when it comes to landing good advertising and marketing jobs following graduation.
-Employers want to see that in addition to a textbook education students have realworld experience – and a good advertising or marketing internships shows employers that they do.
+You’ll want to look at the quality of internships that students are able to obtain as well.
+A good internship can make all the difference in the world when it comes to landing good advertising and marketing jobs after graduation.
+Employers want to see that in addition to a textbook education students have real-world experience and a good advertising or marketing internships shows employers that they do.

 Advertising and Marketing Degree Programs

-The associate degree is two-year degree offered at most community colleges and technical schools.
-These degrees are available in both advertising and marketing.
-Earning an associate's degree will provide students with an introduction to many of the principles and key concepts in their chose field of study (either advertising or marketing).
-These degrees are typically used by students as "transfer" degrees into four-year bachelor’s degree programs.
-While an associate degrees teaching students valuabe skills and knowledge, in an of themselves, they usually are not sufficient to qualify students for most advertising and marketing jobs.
+Associate degrees are typically used as transfer degrees into four-year bachelor’s degree programs.
+While an associate degree teaches students valuable skills and knowledge, in and of themselves, they usually are not sufficient to qualify students for most advertising and marketing jobs.